 We initially establish executive officers' compensation arrangements when negotiating the terms of employment when they join the Company.
 We generally include these initial compensation terms in an offer letter with the executive.
 Each year we review executive compensation and the mix of elements used to compensate our executive officers.
 In connection with each annual review cycle, Dr. Charles Link, our Chief Executive Officer, meets with those officers who report directly to him to discuss the Company's accomplishments during the year and the individual's performance and contributions over the prior year.
-Based on these discussions, our Chief Executive Officer then develops a set of compensation recommendations for submission to the Compensation Committee uses these recommendations, its own judgment and experience, and the resources and tools described below to determine the appropriate mix of compensation for each of our executive officers.
-Our Chief Executive Officer does not participate in the determination of his own compensation.
+Based on these discussions, our Chief Executive Officer then develops a set of compensation recommendations for submission to the Compensation Committee.
+The Compensation committee uses these recommendations, its own judgment and experience, and the resources and tools described below to determine the appropriate mix of compensation.